lukepeterson/go8080cpu/README.md

 - :x: Input/output (2 instructions)
 - :x: Control (4 instructions)

-## TODO
+## Future enhancements
-- :x: Fix out-of-range errors when working at edge of 16-bit address space (POP H needs 0xFFFF+1 to work)
+- Fix out-of-range errors when working at edge of 16-bit address space (POP H needs 0xFFFF+1 to work).
-- :x: Force some `wantErr` errors in the CPU and detect them
+- Force some `wantErr` errors in the CPU and detect them.
-- :x: Reorganise code into a better layout, eg, `/cmd`, `/internal` directories.
+- Reorganise code into a better layout, eg, `/cmd`, `/internal` directories.
+- Consider splitting apart the tests.
+200+ tests in one file is tricky to navigate.
-- :x: Move memory and CPU into separate packages.
+- Move memory and CPU into separate packages.
-- :x: Add comments for unnecessary linter static checks
+- Add comments for unnecessary linter static checks.

 # Running tests
 Run `go test ./...`.